-If you are keen to make your own design statement and paint your new addition yourself, this can be a fun DIY project over a weekend.
+If you are keen to make your own design statement and paint your new shed yourself, this can be a fun DIY project over a weekend.
 So what do you need to consider before dunking your brush?

 Your timber building will be exposed to all types of weather for many years to come.
 It’s important to use the right products to protect your investment and keep your garden building sound and watertight.
 The correct paints and stains will save a lot of time and greatly reduce potential problems in the future.

 Here’s an area where you really do get what you pay for.
-They’re not the cheapest on the market, but a good trade paint or stain such as Sadolin, Sikkens or Dulux Weathershield Quick Drying Opaque will protect your summerhouse, shed or garden office for years to come.
-These more specialist types of paints can be sourced through a good local trade paint centre such as Brewers, or if you don’t have a paint centre in your area, then there are many on-line retailers who will deliver direct for a charge.
+They’re not the cheapest on the market, but a good trade paint or stain such as Sadolin, or Dulux Weathershield Quick Drying Opaque will protect your summerhouse, shed or garden office for years to come.
+These more specialist types of paints can be sourced through a good local trade paint centre such as Brewers, or if you don’t have a paint centre in your area, then there are many online retailers who will deliver directly for a charge.

-Solvent-based paints provide a high-gloss finish, but have long drying times.
+Solvent-based paints provide a high-gloss finish but have long drying times.
 The volatile organic compounds (VOCs) in their composition give off a strong odour while they dry and continue to off-gas over time, with possible impacts on air quality and our wellbeing.